Projects for the Implementation of the Prison Reform in Panama

 The SECOPA project, aligned with the main pillars of the Strategy for Citizen Security of the Government of Panama, and funded by the European Union, aims to strengthen the security and justice sectors in Panama, through close collaboration and cooperation between, UNODC, the Inter-American Development Bank (IABD), and the Government of Panama.

 SECOPA will be implemented by both UNODC and the IADB.
-UNODC's components of the project include four components:
+UNODC's components of the project include:

 (I) Strengthening statistics and the quality of analysis through the creation of a Center of Excellence in Analysis of Trends in Drugs and Crime